OpenNavigationSurface/BAG/README.md

 the moment.
 Using the Standard toolbar, choose bag_tests.exe as the Select Startup Item.
 Press F5 to run the tests.

+If you are unable to run tests directly withing Visual Studio, the tests can be run manually.
+See [appveyor.yml](appveyor.yml) for details.

 # Running Python tests in Visual Studio

 The Python tests do not use any unit test framework at the moment.
 Using the Standard toolbar, choose Current Document as the Select Startup Item.
 Open test_all.py (or any other `test_*.py`) in the python folder, and press F5 to run the tests.

+If you are unable to run tests directly withing Visual Studio, the tests can be run manually.
+See [appveyor.yml](appveyor.yml) for details.